Datometry snares $17M Series B to help move data and applications to the cloud – TechCrunch

-Moving data to the cloud from an on-prem data warehouse like Teradata is a hard problem to solve, especially if you’ve built custom applications that are based on the data.
+Moving data to the cloud from an on-prem data warehouse like Teradata is a hard problem to solve, especially if you’ve built custom applications that are based on that data.
 Datometry, a San Francisco startup, has developed a solution to solve that issue, and today it announced a $17 million Series B investment.

 WRVI Capital led the round with participation from existing investors including Amarjit Gill, Dell Technologies Capital, Redline Capital and Acorn Pacific.
 The company has raised a total of $28 million, according to Crunchbase data.